bkesterbyld/maroon-potato/src/pages/index.md

         media_width: thirty-three
       - title: Collaborative and secure
         content: >
-          Data sets managed in Above can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser and API access controls.
+          Data sets managed in Above are visible and searchable without any technical skills.
+And data sets can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser and API access controls.
         actions: []
         media_position: right
         media_width: thirty-three